 Thanks to the infamous palm tree rope swing, Dalawella beach has become one of the main attractions in Unawatuna.
 As you probably guessed, the Instafamous rope swing was at the top of my list of things to do when we decided that we would be visiting Sri Lanka back in January 2019.
-You can check out our full Sri Lanka travel itinerary here.
+Be sure to check out our full 2 week Sri Lanka itinerary.

 But there are so many other fabulous reasons to visit Dalawella beach.
 It’s not just about the tree rope swing.
 And it’s not because this is where I got engaged to the love of my life.
 Ok maybe it’s got a little to do with that.
 But Dalawella beach has a vibrant charm of its own.
 While the rope swing has made it a tourist hotspot, for the most part Dalawella beach feels private and peaceful.

 Where is Dalawella beach?

 As you’ve probably gathered, Dalawella beach is in Unawatuna – a beachside town in Southern Sri Lanka.
 We were in Sri Lanka for two weeks and Unawatuna was our favorite part of the whole trip.
 It’s quickly becoming one of Sri Lanka’s biggest tourist destinations.
 Many tourists like to spend their time in the Southern parts of Sri Lanka, mainly because the south boasts the most beautiful beaches in the country.